GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (255).md

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range at which you can reach a target is increased by 1 yard.

 **Critical Failure**: Yourself and the target receive a normal psychic attack as you unintentionally cause an unstable psychic conncetion.
 For a number of rounds equal to the combined [Inte] bonus of yourself and the target, it gains advantage on attacks and counterspell checks against you.
 At the end of this time, you receive a psychic attack with a bonus equal to the target's [Inte] bonus.

+#### Puncture

+**Minimum Tier**: 1

+**Casting Time**: 1 action

+**Range**: 15 yards

+**Effect**: You fire a fine ray of rapidly rotating energy at a foe within range, inflicting a piercing attack.

+If the spell check is a critical hit, you may have the spell's ray continue through any obstacle on its way.
+This can cause it to inflict a piercing attack against that obstacle.

+**At Higher Tiers**: When cast at 2nd tier or greater, for each tier beyond minimum, you may choose to increase the range by 15 yards.

+**Critical Failure**: You fail to focus the energy properly, inflicting a ki attack against yourself with a bonus equal to the spell's tier minus one.
+The attack ignores your armor.

 ### Q (1